-No 1 Murray loses to Zverev in 4th round of Australian Open
+No 1 Murray out in 4th-round upset to Zverev in Australia

 Serving at 4-3, Zverev hit two easy shots into the net, including a routine-looking overhead from Murray's defensive lob, drawing gasps from the crowd.

-But as he held his nerve, he gained support with daring play and continual trips to the net.
+But as he held on for what turned out to be the biggest win of the year, he gained support with daring play and frequent trips to the net.

 After closing it out on his first match point, he walked calmly to the net and clasped his hands together in front of his chest, almost in relief.